Skip to main content

 selected option

 Azerbaijan has a strong chemical industry, which takes advantage of a number of available minerals and resources.
 Iodine and bromine are used extensively by the pharmaceutical industries for medicines and health care products, for example.
-Petrochemicals are used in fertilizer for the agricultural industry and in plastics.
+Petrochemicals are used in fertiliser for the agricultural industry and in plastics.
 Additionally, Azerbaijan’s chemical industry produces cement additives and waterproofing materials, which are used within construction.

 These chemicals are exported all over the world from Azerbaijan, including China, with Brazil and Turkey being top locations.
 Materials needed to process these chemicals are imported in from locations including China, France, and Germany, and Turkey is the main import location.